-Located 60 miles from Denver, the awe-inspiring Garden of the Gods features gigantic 500-foot high red sandstone rock monuments at the base of Pikes Peak.
+Located just 60 miles from Denver, the awe-inspiring Garden of the Gods features gigantic 500-foot-high red sandstone rock monuments at the base of Pikes Peak.

 National Center for Atmospheric Research

-Learn about global warming, the 21st century's hottest topic, at the National Center for Atmospheric Research.
-See a hailstone the size of a softball, watch as a miniature tornado is whipped up in front of your eyes, and get an up close look at how lightning is created.
+Learn about global warming, the 21st century's hottest topic, at the National Center for Atmospheric Research in Boulder.
+See a hailstone the size of a softball, watch as a miniature tornado is whipped up in front of your eyes and get an up-close look at how lightning is created.

-Carved from towering red rock monuments, Red Rocks Amphitheatre & Park is one of the world's most renowned concert venues.
-When there's no concert, the free Visitor Center has a museum Performers' Hall of Fame, while the surrounding park has hiking trails that weave in, around and over the colorful red rocks.
+Carved from towering red rock monuments, Red Rocks Park & Amphitheatre is one of the world's most renowned concert venues.
+When there's no concert, the free Visitor Center has a museum and Performers' Hall of Fame, while the surrounding park offers hiking trails that weave in, around and over the colorful red rocks.

 Colorado State Capitol Tour

-Tour magnificent, gold-domed Colorado Capitol Building.
-Stand at exactly a mile high on the steps, see Allen True's beautiful murals, listen in on the Colorado General Assembly, and check out the gorgeous Rose Onyx wainscoting.
-Free tours are available 10 a.m.-3 p.m., Mondays through Fridays.
+Tour the magnificent, gold-domed Colorado Capitol Building.
+Stand at exactly a mile high on the steps, see Allen True's beautiful murals, listen in on the Colorado General Assembly and check out the gorgeous Rose Onyx wainscoting.
+Free tours are available 10 a.m.–3 p.m., Monday through Friday.